IwanBevans/-/README.md

 How to use GitHub:
 Firstly download git here: https://git-scm.com/downloads

-Getting started:
+Getting started and general commands:
 1) Open command prompt
-2) Change directory to where you want the repository (using cd [directory] or cd ..)
+2) Change directory to where you want the repository in command prompt (using cd [directory] or cd ..)
-3) Use the command below to copy the repository into your directory (I think you have to do this everytime someone makes a change) git clone https://github.com/IwanBevans/-
+3) Use the command below to copy the repository into your directory git clone https://github.com/IwanBevans/-
 4) Use 'git status' to track any changes you have made
+5) Use 'git pull' to download any changes other people have uploaded
+6) Use 'git' to see all the other commands

 To upload a changed file
 1) Use 'git add [file]' to upload the file to the repo, then check the changes using 'git status'